walkoffcyber/WALKOFF/docs/workflow.rst

 Global Variable
 ~~~~~~~~~~~~~~~
 	The other type of parameter you can use is the global variable.
-This will be set on a different page ("Globals") and will be stored as an encrypted value.
+This will be set at :ref:`create-global` and will be stored as an encrypted value.
 When your workflow calls the global, it will decrypt it at that moment and use the value stored using a docker secret.
 This can prove to be beneficial if you have an action that needs login credentials and you don't want to type them in for every workflow you create.

 Workflow Variable
 ~~~~~~~~~~~~~~~~~